 If you’re taking a road-trip make sure you have car insurance with a reputable, trustworthy company that offers roadside assistance.
 You don’t want to be stuck in the middle of nowhere, with no help close by and the kids in tow.
 This type of situation is what nightmares are made of so be sure to have it all covered in case anything goes wrong.
 Us mothers really need to think of everything!

 If you’re flying you may want to do your homework on the airlines and pick them according to their child-friendly programs and processes.
 For one, check that the airline gives priority boarding to couples travelling with kids.
 This will help a great deal because we all know kids hate waiting!
 And secondly, you may want to check if the airline offers children’s programs on the TV screens.
 As silly as it sounds, when you’re sitting on the plane for three hours with a bored, screaming child, you’ll realise why this point was so important!

 Take a Toy Bag

 A child needs to be entertained, especially when they’re sitting for hours on end, in one spot.
 Us, as adults, find it difficult so make sure you have every exciting toy you can think of to keep them occupied.
 Pack in fluffy toys, educational games, drawing books or any one of their favourites to keep them out of trouble and satisfied.
 One tip, however, make sure the toy is not noisy– I’m sure you don’t need any more reasons for this!

 Carry Treats and Snacks

 I can’t stress this enough and any mother will agree with me here.
 Wherever kids go, a trail of mess will follow.
-Wet wipes are essential to ensure that their clothes stay relatively stain free, the seats can be wiped of any excess mess and their hands (and face) can be wiped down before touching anything else!
+Wipes are essential to ensure that their clothes stay relatively stain-free, the seats can be wiped of any excess mess and their hands (and face) can be wiped down before touching anything else!